 - Sarah Kollender, BS, Postbaccalaureate Intramural Research Training Award Fellow

 In its most severe classic form, congenital adrenal hyperplasia (CAH) is a life-threatening, rare orphan disease that is part of the neonatal screen performed in all 50 U.S. states.
 In its mildest nonclassic form, CAH is one of the most common autosomal recessive diseases and may be a common cause of female infertility.
 Our research program strives to elucidate the pathophysiology and genetics of CAH, thus facilitating the development of new approaches to the diagnosis, evaluation, and treatment of the disease.
 We are conducting the largest ever Natural History Study of CAH, with over 450 patients enrolled.
-We were the first to identify adrenaline deficiency as a new hormonal imbalance in CAH and the first to report smaller-than-normal amygdala, the emotion regulator of the brain, in CAH, providing insight into hormonal effects on the brain.
-We found that approximately 15 percent of patients with CAH owing to 21-hydroxylase deficiency have a contiguous gene-deletion syndrome resulting in connective tissue dysplasia and a hypermobility-type Ehlers-Danlos syndrome, which represents a novel phenotype named CAH-X. Central to our work is the study of new treatments, including a long-term trial testing sex hormone blockade in children, and novel ways of replacing cortisol, aimed at mimicking the normal circadian rhythm of cortisol secretion.
+We were the first to identify adrenaline deficiency as a new hormonal imbalance in CAH and the first to report in CAH smaller-than-normal amygdala, the emotion regulator of the brain, providing insight into hormonal effects on the brain.
+We found that approximately 10 to 15 percent of patients with CAH due to 21-hydroxylase deficiency have a contiguous gene-deletion syndrome resulting in connective tissue dysplasia and a hypermobility-type Ehlers-Danlos syndrome, which represents a novel phenotype named CAH-X. Central to our work is the study of new treatments, including a long-term trial testing sex hormone blockade in children, and novel ways of replacing cortisol, aimed at mimicking the normal circadian rhythm of cortisol secretion.
 The NIH Clinical Center is the ideal venue in which to carry out such studies and is one of the few places in the world that facilitates the conduct of long-term studies of rare diseases.

 Genotype-phenotype studies of CAH-X

 CAH is most commonly caused by 21-hydroxylase deficiency.
 The gene encoding 21-hydroxylase, CYP21A2, and a highly homologous pseudogene, CYP21A1P, map to the short arm of chromosome 6 within the human leukocyte antigen histocompatibility complex.
 The deleterious sequence in the CYP21A1P pseudogene can be transferred to the CYP21A2 functional gene by homologous recombination, and such events produce common mutations that account for approximately 95% of all CYP21A2 disease–causing mutations.
 Of the common mutations, approximately 30% are large deletions.
 The TNXB gene, encoding tenascin-X, an extracellular matrix protein that is highly expressed in connective tissue, and a highly homologous pseudogene, TNXA, flank CYP21A2 and CYP21A1P, respectively.
-Autosomal recessive tenascin-X deficiency was described as a cause of Ehlers-Danlos syndrome in 2001.
+Autosomal recessive tenascin X deficiency was described as a cause of Ehlers-Danlos syndrome in 2001.
 We hypothesized that deletions of CYP21A2 might commonly extend into the TNXB gene, and we have been studying this phenomenon in our Natural History Study.

 The first evaluation of the potential clinical implications of TNXB heterozygosity in CAH patients was performed in our Natural History Study of CAH (www.ClinicalTrials.gov Identifier No. NCT00250159) at the NIH Clinical Center.
 In 2013, we prospectively studied 193 consecutive unrelated patients with CAH with clinical evaluations for manifestations of Ehlers-Danlos syndrome and genetic evaluations for TNXB mutations.
 Heterozygosity for a TNXB deletion was present in 7% of CAH patients; such CAH patients were more likely than age-and sex-matched CAH patients with normal TNXB to have joint hypermobility, chronic joint pain, multiple joint dislocations, and a structural cardiac valve abnormality detected by echocardiography.
 Six of 13 probands had a cardiac abnormality, including the rare quadricuspid aortic valve, a left ventricular diverticulum, and an elongated anterior mitral valve leaflet.
 As a result of the study, the term CAH-X was coined to describe the subset of CAH patients who display an Ehlers-Danlos syndrome phenotype resulting from the monoallelic presence of a CYP21A2 deletion extending into the TNXB gene.

-The study of CAH-X has provided insight into the recombination events that occur in the class III region of the major histocompatibility complex (MHC) locus, a region in the genome that is predisposed to genetic recombination and misalignment during meiosis.
+The study of CAH-X has provided insight into the recombination events that occur in the class III region of the major histocompatibility complex (MHC) locus, a region of the genome that is predisposed to genetic recombination and misalignment during meiosis.
 The majority of deletions generate chimeric CYP21A1P/CYP21A2 genes.
 Chimeric recombination between TNXB and TNXA also occurs (Figure 1).
 The recombination event deletes CYP21A2 and therefore represents a CAH disease–causing allele.
 We described three unique types of TNXA/TNXB chimera (CH): CAH-X CH-1 renders the gene nonfunctional, resulting in reduced dermal and serum TNX expression; CAH-X CH-2 alters protein structure; and CAH-X CH-3 is predicted to reduce protein folding energy.
 Our laboratory continues to investigate how TNXB contributes to the phenotype of CAH patients.

 Formation of chimeric genes occurs as a result of misalignment of homologous genes during meiosis.
 Active genes are in solid colors; pseudogenes are in grey and are framed with the color of the corresponding functional gene.
 Representative chimeric genes are shown.
 In total, there are nine known CYP21A1P/CYP21A2 chimeras (CH-1 to CH-9), and we identified three different types of TNXA/TNXB chimeras (CAH-X CH-1 to CAH-X CH-3) with different junction sites.
-Approximately 10 percent of patients with CAH owing to 21-hydroxylase deficiency carry at least one TNXA/TNXB chimera, resulting in hypermobility-type Ehlers-Danlos syndrome or CAH-X syndrome.
+Approximately 10 percent of patients with CAH due to 21-hydroxylase deficiency carry at least one TNXA/TNXB chimera, resulting in hypermobility-type Ehlers-Danlos syndrome or CAH-X syndrome.

 The study of the CAH-X syndrome provides insight into the complex clinical and genetic characteristics associated with CAH and promises to improve patient outcome through the development of focused medical management aimed at preventing long-term consequences.